-In a sound-isolated box with controlled light conditions non-biting midges (chironomidae) are bred.
-Inside the box in an aquarium mosquito eggs and larvae swim in sand and water.
+Non-biting midges (chironomidae) are bred in an aquarium.
+Inside the aquarium mosquito eggs and larvae swim in sand and water.
 They are ventilated and supplied with abundant artificial daylight.
 The choice of midges (Chironomus Riparius, a laboratory strain) allows for captive breeding.

 This setting allows to find out how swarms develop and how they can be influenced.
 This installation follows “sustaibable luminosity” and explores the possibilities to train migdes and to pass this behaviour to the next generations

 Artistic consultation: Dr. Klaus Fritze